Skip to content

 FeatureSRTVTT

-Timestamp FormatHH:MM:SS,mmm, comma separates seconds and millisecondsHH:MM:SS.mmm, period separates seconds and milliseconds
+Timestamp FormatHH:MM:SS,mmm, comma separates seconds and millisecondsHH:MM:SS.mmm, dot separates seconds and milliseconds

 Subtitle NumberRequiredOptional

-Style and Position SupportRelies on player or external style sheetsBuilt-in CSS style support, supports position information
+Style and Position SupportRelies on player or external style filesBuilt-in CSS style support, supports positioning info

-VTT (WebVTT) subtitle format cannot be directly embedded into MP4 files, but it can be associated with MP4 videos using the HTML5 <track> tag.
-When opening the MP4 in a browser, these associated subtitles will be displayed correctly.
+The VTT (WebVTT) subtitle format cannot be directly embedded into MP4 files, but VTT files can be associated with MP4 videos using HTML5's <track> tag.
+When playing the MP4 in a browser, these associated subtitles can be displayed normally.

 Using VTT Subtitles to Play MP4 in a Browser

-In HTML5, you can load MP4 videos using the <video> element and associate VTT subtitles with the video using the <track> element.
+In HTML5, you can load an MP4 video via the <video> element and associate VTT subtitles with it using the <track> element.

 HTML Example: